mtlynch/mediagoblin/docs/source/api/authentication.rst

 Endpoints
 ---------

-These are the endpoints you need to use for the oauth requests:
+These are the endpoints you need to use for the OAuth requests:

 `/oauth/request_token` is for getting the request token.